ptesarik/SIGILLatum.github.io/_posts/2023-07-21-state-of-riscv64-kdump.md

 -rwxr-xr-x 1 petr petr  28M Jul 21 13:55 build/vmlinux.stripped
 ```

-Now, if you load this `vmlinux.stripped`, the kernel finally boots!
-Beware,
+Now, if you load this `vmlinux.stripped`, the kernel finally boots! ~~Beware,
-the system looks normal, but it runs with only 512M of memory.
+the system looks normal, but it runs with only 512M of memory.~~

+**UPDATE 2023-07-24:** The panic system will use all available RAM, because
+the Tumbleweed kernel is build with EFI support, booted through U-Boot EFI
+implementation, so it parses the EFI memory descriptors which still cover all
+of RAM.

 ## Get the Core Dump